Cinder cones (also known as spatter cones) are the most common type of volcano in the world.

 Cinder cones form out of tephra, magma, and ash that it ejects.
 When cinder cones spew out this gaseous lava, it spits it up in the air.
 But it splatters around the vent and welds together.
 Eventually, it cools down and becomes part of its steep cone-like feature.

 Lava rarely flows from the top of a cinder.
 Instead, lava typically rushes out from side vents.
 This is because cinder cones can rarely support the exerted pressure from a violent volcanic eruption.

 The typical sequence of events for cinder cone formation are:

-- Explosive eruption from gas rapidly expanding and escaping from molten lava.
+- An explosive eruption from gas rapidly expanding and escaping from molten lava.

 - Next, the cone forms due to the cinders falling back in the cone.

 - Then, a final explosive eruption leaves a funnel-shaped crater at the top of the cone.